 - Technology has widened the frontiers of search and increased the ability to seek out talent.

 As in many other areas, technology has developed faster than the law.
 For recruiters, having the ability to search, interview and sign new candidates for clients digitally is now standard practise.
-However, national laws and regulations can often be at loggerheads with this.
+However, Swiss national laws and regulations can often be at loggerheads with this.

 - With over 25’000 multi-national organisations registered in Switzerland (many requiring specialist skills) this is an attractive market for international recruiters.